armourcraft/Crossbar/README.md

 ## Build Tips
 Print Settings are as follows:
-- FDM Material: ABS recommended. but PETG will work too
+- FDM Material: ABS recommended, but PETG will work too
 - Layer Height: 0.2mm
 - Extrusion Width: Forced 0.4mm
 - Infill Percentage: 40% or more recommended